uka17/woilerplate/README.md

 ## How to install:

+1. Create empty database in PostgreSQL (this will be your app database)
-1. Run `npm install` for installing all dependencies
+2. Run `npm install` for installing all dependencies
-2. Configure environment:
-   1. Add to the root of project file with name `.env` and the following content (change values to proper one):
-    ```sh
-    DB="postgres://user:password@host:port/database"
-    JWT_SECRET="jwtsecret"
-    ENV="DEV"
-    ```
-   2. Change `ENV` vars in `Dockerfile` to the same values
-   3. Change postgres `password` and `host` values to same one in `/scripts/initdb.sh`

-3. Run `/scripts/initdb.sh`.
-It will setup `postgres` docker container (yes, you will need `Docker` installed) and network
-4. Create database in newly created postgres
-5. Run `npm run init`.
-It will populate
+3. Run `npm run install` and follow cmd
-6. Build app
+4. Build app
+5. Enjoy